 How to pick a good eggplant?

 Pick up the eggplant and feel how heavy or light it is.
-You want something that seems pretty heavy for the size of the eggplant.
+You want something that seems pretty heavy for its size.
 The skin should be uniform and shiny.
+You want a smooth eggplant that leaves an imprint when you squeeze it slightly.

-More Gluten Free Appetizer Recipes:
+More Gluten-Free Appetizer Recipes:

 Roasted Eggplant and Pepper Dip